MSLNZ/pr-webpage-text/README.rst

 Configuration File
 ------------------
 The following options can be specified in a configuration file.
+The ``values`` in the ``[endpoints]`` section is the only key-value pair that is mandatory.
+All other key-value pairs will be set to a default value if they are not specified in the configuration file.

 .. code-block:: ini